sayalisachin/Forklore/README.md

 - Visit `http://localhost/forklore` in your web browser to access Forklore.

 ## Contributions
+I have developed the front-end of this website.
+This repository works without the XAMPP server.
 Contributions are welcome!
 Please follow the [contribution guidelines](CONTRIBUTING.md).

 ## License